isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Choir.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"I have made many friends being in Choir.
-It makes me feel less lonely.
+<p>“I have made many friends in Choir.
+The vocal coaches train us well and
-The experience was quite a bumpy ride – Covid 19, SYF – but Choir was able to pull through these problems with the help of our vocal coaches.
-They train us well and help us along the way with any problems.
-I am very grateful for joining Choir.
-We laughed until we had to cry, we loved right down, to our final goodbye, we were the best."</p>
+help us along the way with any problems.
+I am very grateful for joining Choir.”</p>
 <p></p>
 <p>Meryl Mary Gerin from Responsibility 2 (2024)</p>
 <p></p>
-<p>"My experience in Choir was very interesting.
-I made a lot of new friends.
+<p>“My experience in Choir was very interesting.
+I have made a lot of new
-Choir was very fun.
-Everyone supports you and they are all very encouraging.
-I have gained a lot of things from Choir.
-For example, I have learnt different notes in a song.
-I have also learnt to work well as a team from this CCA.
-The vocal coach has guided me patiently and always encourage me to do better.
-I appreciate everything the teachers, vocal coach and choir members have done for me."</p>
+friends.
+Being in Choir is very fun.
+Everyone supports you, and they are very encouraging.
+I have gained a lot from Choir.
+For example, I have learned different notes in a song.
+I have also learned to work well as a team from this CCA.
+The vocal coach has guided me patiently and always encourages me to do better.
+I appreciate everything the teachers, vocal coach, and choir members have done for me.”</p>
 <p></p>
 <p>Nicole Natcha Wongsomboon from Endurance 1 (2024)</p>
 </td>